Skip to main content

 • Timestamped proof that sandboxing was active

-• Complete record of filesystem changes with cryptographic integrity (Merkle roots)
+• Optional complete record of filesystem changes with restore capability (--rollback)

 • Machine-readable JSON export for automated compliance reporting